Follows the System Settings:

 Deleting orange and dark grey pins removes them from the map, though their plots are kept (becomes hidden plots).
 Other pins (green and red) cannot be deleted.

 Are listed as blocks with colored heading, using the same color scheme as in Map (green, orange / dark grey and red).
 Each has a disclosure button that opens the Event editor when tapped.
 The Eventlist also enables swipe to delete - however, same rules as in the Map applies:

 Are listed as in the Eventlist.
 However, events cannot be accessed for editing or deletion.

 Characteristics regarding changes in sails and engine as well as observations on wind, sea and weather conditions - and other.
 In the current App version (and Website version), ten attributes are implemented, ordered in five sets.
 With switches you can suppress one or more (all) sets without value to you.

 Applies to both user events and system events.

-To fix a wrong Change of sail and engine setting, access the current tracks first plot event by tapping:
+To fix a wrong Sails and engine setting, access the current tracks first plot event by tapping:

 The first event may also be used to register weather etc. at departure.

 The purpose of the last plot event is to constitute a place to register weather etc. after arrival, if this is wanted.
 Created when a track is ended.